Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Coronavirus guidance

-In May 2019 NHS England launched a Strategic Review following concerns about the future sustainability of services.
-As part of this an Independent Clinical Review concluded that there needed to be immediate and longer-term changes including relocating specialist cancer services to a new centre on an acute hospital site as well as short-term recommendations to maintain the current service in the meantime.
+In May 2019 NHS England launched a strategic review about the future sustainability of services.
+An Independent Clinical Review found that there needed to be immediate and longer-term changes including relocating specialist cancer services to a new centre on an acute hospital site and recommendations to maintain the current service, including a building improvement programme.

-We understand that news of changes can be concerning for patients and would like to offer reassurance that during this review period there will be no immediate or short-term changes to where patients go for their treatment.
+We understand that news of changes can be worrying for patients and would like to offer reassurance that during the review and public consultation there will be no immediate or short-term changes to where patients go for their treatment.